MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogcontent.md

 **`type`** &nbsp; const char*
 *is null-terminated*

 (Optional) The client-defined type of the content.
+Content Types must be defined in the Catalog Config before being used.

 **`url`** &nbsp; const char*
 *is null-terminated*